Daravico/Microcontroller-Serial-Interfaces/README.md

 This is not nor it uses a standarized framework for robotics.
 It is neither recommended to be used at production.
 This project does not hide the mathematical parts to the end user, which is the main intention.

 ### What to do with this project?
+This can be used as a teaching tool, in order to observe the mathematical changes with certain request, both mathematically and physically.
+The system can also be used without a robot making certain configurations to the Serial Connection.

 ## Requirements.
+This project requires:
+- Electric components:
+-